haunter-actual/OPFOR-haunter.github.io/_posts/ctf/vulnhub/easy/sync/2025-11-10-Vulnlab-Linux-Easy-Sync.md

 ![Triss webserver login](/assets/img/ctf/vulnlab/easy/sync/8.png)

+Enumerating the FTP share reveals this is a home directory (most likely triss').

+With that in mind, I verified write access by uploading *test.txt*.
+It worked, implying I could create and upload a SSH .pub key to authorized keys for SSH access:

 ```bash
 ftp> ls -alh

 200 PORT command successful.
 Consider using PASV.
 150 Here comes the directory listing.
 drwxr-x---    2 1003     1003         4096 Nov 11 05:46 .